danmcelroy/VoSeq/docs/dev.rst

 can be used for autocomplete in the advanced search form.
 The class defining this search index is:

-.. autoclass:: voseq.public_interface.search_indexes.AdvancedSearchIndex
+.. autoclass:: public_interface.search_indexes.AdvancedSearchIndex

 The view is created using a function:

-.. autofunction:: voseq.public_interface.views.search_advanced
+.. autofunction:: public_interface.views.search_advanced